TheEmidee/UEModularGameplayActors/README.md

 # UE Modular Gameplay Actors

-This module was created based on the Valley of the Ancient UE5 template to allow to be used in any project and adapted to work on UE 4.27, until maybe this becomes built-in the engine
+This module was created based on the Valley of the Ancient and Lyra UE5 templates to allow to be used in any project.

+It contains base classes to inherit from, that register automatically to `UGameFrameworkComponentManager`, and that contain helper functions.